NieDzejkob/tpp1/specification.md

 * **0000-3FFF:** ROM home bank block.
 ROM bank 0 is always mapped to this area, and it cannot be changed.
 Writing to this area writes to the mapper registers.
 * **4000-7FFF:** ROM banking block.
 Any ROM bank can be mapped to this area, as selected by the MR0 and MR1 registers, as it will be explained later in this document.
 Writes to this area pass through to the ROM itself (the full address being partially specified by the MR0 and MR1 registers as well as the actual address accessed) — this is normally a dummy write with no effect, but it can be used for controlling hardware such as flash cartridges.
 * **A000-BFFF:** RAM block.
-This area is conventionally used for in-cartridge non-volatile RAM (that is, SRAM) accessing.
+This area is conventionally used for in-cartridge (optionally non-volatile) RAM (that is, SRAM) accessing.
 This mapper allows mapping any bank of SRAM to that area, as well as read-only copies of its internal registers, or RTC data.

 ## Mapper registers